 Although, Hallie Q. Brown began as a settlement house for African Americans denied services from other agencies, we long ago opened the center’s services to all people.
 Historically, our service center has been mixed racially and economically.
 Approximately one-third of St. Paul’s people of color live in the Summit-University and nearly 50% of the population are minority residents (by link).
 The area continues to evolve demographically and Hallie Q. Brown provides a wide range of services designed to reflect the character of the Summit-University community as a whole.

 Mission and Core Values of Hallie Q. Brown Community Center, Inc.

-The mission of Hallie Q. Brown Community Center, Inc is to improve the quality of life in our community by providing access to critical human services, fostering and promoting personal growth, and developing community leadership.
+The mission of Hallie Q. Brown Community Center, Inc is to improve the quality of life in our community by providing access to critical human services; fostering and promoting African American heritage, personal growth, self-sufficiency and self-determination; and developing community leadership.

-With a primary focus in the Summit-University area, Hallie Q. Brown Community Center successfully operates a wide variety of programs, which specifically address the critical needs of community residents.
+With a primary focus on the historic Rondo Community and the broader Twin Cities Metro area, Hallie Q. Brown Community Center successfully operates a wide variety of programs, which specifically address the critical needs of community residents.

 We believe an ideal community center is one where community members of all ages, abilities, races, cultures, and economic levels:

 - Are recognized as valuable assets.